NandNs/Testing/README.md

-# Testing
+# Testing New Code Bits
-Just a test here, move along
+Just testing bits of code